 By contrast, buses can carry up to 200 passengers at the same time.
 Therefore, by promoting bus models, cities can reduce congestion significantly.

 2. Climate Change

 According to the United Nations, humanity has only 12 years to avoid the worst impacts of climate change.
-Furthermore, the world’s biggest cities have an important role to play in the fight against climate change, according to C40 cities.
+Furthermore, the world’s biggest cities have an essential role to play in the fight against climate change, according to C40 cities.

 That’s because much of the world’s population lives in cities, but also because cities are particularly vulnerable.
-Over 90 percent of cities are coastal, and thus, at risk of sea level rises.
+Over 90 per cent of cities are coastal, and thus, at risk of sea level rises.

 By switching to electric bus models, cities have the opportunity to reduce emissions significantly.
-That’s because electric vehicles emit approximately 50 percent fewer emissions compared with diesel engines.
+That’s because electric vehicles emit approximately 50 per cent fewer emissions compared with diesel engines.